Dinosaurs Alive: Animal Facts and Model Photos

 The ulna from the forelimb of Dakotaraptor shows quill knobs where feathers were attached.
 Its forelimbs and perhaps its whole body were covered by feathers.
 A claw from the forearm can often be seen at the bottom of the wing in reconstructions of the animal.
 The term "wing" is used as a term for the feathered forelimb, as is often the case in dinosaur biology.
 Like Ostriches, Dakotaraptor couldn't fly.
 The large, curved claws on the animal's feet are known as sickle claws and were likely used to kill or hold down prey.
 The animal is thought to have been a good runner.

-The model of Dakotaraptor in the Dinosaurs Alive exhibit looks more heavyset than the version in the illustration.
+The model of Dakotaraptor in the Dinosaurs Alive exhibit looked more heavyset than the version shown in the illustration above.
 Neither the creator of the model nor the artist has made an error.
 Fossil remains of two versions of the dinosaur have been discovered.
 One version is slender while the other is robust.
 It's thought that this difference may be an example of sexual dimorphism.
 This is a phenomenon in which the male and the female of a species have noticeable differences in appearance.
 It's unknown whether the robust Dakotaraptor was the male or the female.

 Qianzhousaurus was a relative of Tyrannosaurus rex.
 It has been nicknamed Pinnochio rex due to its long snout.
 The dinosaur was discovered in China and like Dakotaraptor is thought to have lived about 66 million years ago.
 Its discovery was reported in 2014 and was exciting for the scientists who had suspected that long-snouted tyrannosaurs existed.
 Qianzhousaurus and T. rex belong to the clade (or family) known as the Tyrannosauridae.